 I can't believe I'm writing about this, but I had to include it because it's so true!
-Common sense is really not so common as I assumed it to be (point #19).
+Common sense is really not as common as I assumed it to be (point #19).
 I think it's the word "common" that threw me off this entire time.

 I used to get really worked up when people did not act in a way that made the most sense to me, especially in detrimental situations.
 One time, someone's inability to judge how dangerous a situation was, almost cost me my life.

 I was at a swimming pool with my sister, and at one point, we both were almost about to drown.
 I was holding her since she didn't know how to swim, but I ended up sinking, and I didn't have enough arm strength to keep her above the water.
 The lifeguard in the pool saw us almost drowning and signalling for help, and he did not come to save us.
 Luckily, my friend saw this happening, and she jumped in the pool to help us out.
 I walked by him afterwards and told him how bad it was on his part not to jump in and save us, and he told me that he wasn't sure we were actually almost drowning.
 That's an incredible example of how uncommon common sense can be.
-But something like this can happen even in very small ways, like not closing the door behind you when you walk in someone's house.
+But something like that can happen even in very small ways, like not closing the door behind you when you walk into someone's house.

-Although there is one way of behaviour that is expected by "most" people, not many people think of is as "the most natural" way to act.
+Although there is one way of behaviour that is expected by "most" people, not many people think of it as "the most natural" way to act.
 So instead of making assumptions about this, it's better to not expect anyone to react in the way that makes the most logical sense to us.

 Simply communicating with someone about your expectations can help prevent unnecessary misunderstandings in the future.